DannyGuo06/Career_Sim/README.md

 ## Using it!!

 ### Start a New Simulation
-Enter your character’s attributes (ambition, risk tolerance, career, location).
+Enter your sim’s attributes (ambition, risk tolerance, career, location).

 ### Advance Years
 Each year, choose an action: